davidjfk/012_dentist_app/README_design_to_implement_dentist_app.md

         e) in the day view, you can see the treatment type.

         Precondition before starting with TREATMENT TYPES: the following 4 usecases (see chapters with same names above) must be ready, before implementing treatment types.
-Reason:  TREATMENT TYPES will be implemented inside both use cases.
+Reason:  TREATMENT TYPES will be implemented inside all use cases.
             USE CASE 0: create component InitialSetupForMakingAppointments, using data from Mockaroo USE CASE 1: CREATE A RANDOM DENTIST APPOINTMENT, TO LOAD WHEN APPLICATION STARTS. (read this chapter for more info about TREATMENT TYPE) arbitrary choice: I will give each of the 4 dentists (that must be in the system when the application starts) randomnly 50% of all skills.